 Rescue and Emergency

-None of the rural health posts in Nepal can provide the sort of emergency care that tourists take for granted back home.
+You need to plan in advance for rescues and emergencies as none of the rural health posts in the Himalaya can provide the sort of emergency care that tourists take for granted back home.
 If an emergency occurs you must evacuate the patient by either land, or at times of a life-threatening emergency, by rescue helicopter.
 Some tourists are wealthy enough to pay for non-medical evacuations and if you choose this option you must explain that it is a not life-threatening situation.

 Telecommunication options (see Security and Communication) in Nepal are expanding year by year and it is rare that you will be more than a few days away from a telephone, better still, carry your own satellite phone system to contact the emergency services.
 However, phone numbers frequently change in Nepal and it is essential that you confirm emergency contact details before you start your trek.
 It is wise to have a clear idea of the costs of a rescue before you start your trek, you may also need to organise a method of payment in Kathmandu and obtain permission from the relevant insurance company prior to rescue.